RBrock94/TreeBumblebee_Bottleneck/DiploidMaleAnalysis/README.md

 The R markdown script requires the following files from this repository: _Raw_male_typing_matrix.txt_ and _Consensus_male_genotypes.txt_.

-These files should then be placed in the same folder as the R markdown script (_diploid_male_analysis.rmd_) before the analysis is run, i.e.:
+These files should then be placed in the same folder as the R markdown script (_diploid_male_analysis.rmd_) before the R markdown code is run, i.e.:

     local/DiploidMaleAnalysis/
     >diploid_male_analysis.rmd